 It is not the intention of Council to zone all lands immediately to conform to the land use designations shown on Schedule "A".
 Any undeveloped lands to which Council has made a commitment to development may be zoned in accordance with the zoning policies of this Plan which pertain to the appropriate land use designation.
 Any such commitment to development will normally be in the form of a signed consent, subdivision, condominium, or other development agreement with the applicant.
 Undeveloped lands in Residential Areas, Hamlet Areas, and Waterfront Areas may be zoned to permit infilling and minor extension of existing development patterns.
-Undeveloped lands in Institutional Areas, Commercial Areas, and Employment Areas may be pre-zoned to encourage the establishment of desired land uses, only if the development of such lands can be made subject to subsequent consent, subdivision, condominium, or development agreements with the applicant.
-All other lands will be placed in a development, open space, environmental protection, or rural zone to delay their development until Council approves an appropriate development application for the lands.
+Undeveloped lands in Institutional Areas, Commercial Areas, and Employment Areas may be pre-zoned to encourage the establishment of desired land uses, only if the development of such lands can be made subject to subsequent consent, subdivision, condominium, or rural zone to delay their development until Council approves an appropriate development application for the lands.